Leo-U/connect_4/README.md

 The tricky part of this project was detecting diagonals.

-Basically, solution was to use Ruby's `#rotate` method on each row to line up the diagonals vertically, and then `#transpose` the result.
+Basically, my solution was to use Ruby's `#rotate` method on each row to line up the diagonals vertically, and then `#transpose` the result.